 The show has attracted and continues to attract a wide demographic of audience, both young and old.
-It is good to reach out to groups interested in folk music, storytelling, poetry, history, growing food, allotments, politics, activism (e.g. climate change and fracking campaigners), trade unions, religion, churches and other faith based groups (especially Quakers), farmers markets, veg boxes, community arts, current affairs and land reform.
+It is good to reach out to groups interested in folk music, storytelling, poetry, history, growing food, community forest projects, allotments, politics, activism (e.g. climate change and fracking campaigners), trade unions, religion, churches and other faith based groups (especially Quakers), farmers markets, veg boxes, community arts, current affairs and land reform.

 Student campaigning groups such as ‘People & Planet’ and students/academics in History, Geography, Economics, Sociology and Politics are also worth contacting.

 Quite often shows are co-hosted by some of the interest groups mentioned above, for example a local community food growing project and a Quaker meeting.
 Often other groups are invited to have their own stalls with material relevant to the topics in the show in exchange for promoting the show to their networks.
 A simple shared meal or pot luck can be a really nice thing to do before the show starts.

 Connecting the Norman Conquest and Peasants’ Revolt with our housing crisis and climate change via the Enclosures and Industrial Revolution, the show draws a compelling narrative through the people’s history of England.
 Part TED talk, part folk club sing-a-long, come and share these tales as they have been shared for generations.

 100 word description

 ‘Three Acres And A Cow’ is a history of land rights and protest in folk song and story.
 The show connects the Norman Conquest and Peasants’ Revolt with current issues like the housing crisis, climate justice and food sovereignty via the Enclosures, English Civil War, Irish Land League and Industrial Revolution, drawing a compelling narrative through the people’s history of England in folk song, stories and poems.